Fractal-Development/fractal/packages/fractal-navigation-router/README.md

-# @fractal/fractal-navigation
+# @fractal/fractal-navigation-router

 ## Description

-Navigation Components easy to customize for apps made by Fractal.
+Router based on React Router that works on ReactJS and React Native.

 ### Installation

-yarn add @fractal/fractal-navigation
+yarn add @fractal/fractal-navigation-router